msabramo/colorama/README.txt

 Known Problems
 ==============

-Only recognised ANSI escape sequences ('m' commands, ie. colors, dim/bright) are filtered out of the output text.
-Unrecognised sequences (eg. moving the text cursor) appear as gobbledygook in the output on Windows.
-Ideally, these could be implimented using win32 calls too.
-In the meantime, is it better to filter them out of the output?
-I don't know.
+Only the colors and dim/bright subset of ANSI 'm' commands are recognised.
+There are many other ANSI sequences (eg. moving cursor position) that could also be usefully converted into win32 calls.
+These are currently silently stripped from the output on Windows.